 If you are in HealthChoices for physical health services, you get physical health care through one of the MCOs contracted with the state.
-These MCOs don't provide mental health or drug and alcohol services, however, except for prescription medications.
-Instead, you receive mental health and drug & alcohol services through the behavioral health MCO chosen by your county.
+These MCOs don't provide mental health or drug and alcohol services, except for prescription medications.
+Instead, you receive mental health and drug and alcohol services through the behavioral health MCO chosen by your county.

 You can go through one of 2 "doors" to get mental health or drug and alcohol services if you are in HealthChoices.
-Either door you choose should help get you the services you need.
+Whatever door you choose should help get you the services you need.
 You can:

-Call the Member Services line for your Behavioral Health Managed Care plan.
-(See Page 28 for contact information.)
-The phone is answered 24 hours a day/ 7 days a week.
-Member Services will give you the names of at least two mental health or drug and alcohol programs that can schedule you for an assessment.
-You will then need to call the program directly to schedule your appointment.
-In a non-emergency, you have the right to be seen for an assessment within 7 days.
-If no program can see you within 7 days, call the plan back to get the names and phone numbers of other programs.
+1. Call the Member Services line for your Behavioral Health MCO will then need to call the program directly to schedule your appointment.
+In a nonemergency, you have the right to be seen for an assessment within 7 days.
+If no program can see you within 7 days, call the MCO back to get the names and phone numbers of other programs.